a-shiva/happybdayquinn.github.io/index.md

 What sticks out across all these experiences is your independent-thinking and willingness to often take the road less traveled.
 From China to Germany, blockchain to self-driving cars, piano to Insta-photography, and many others, you are well-versed and have interests in a diverse array of things.
 Ultimately, life is really about the richness of experiences we have, so continue to experiment and hold onto your unique creativity and passions.

 Have a fantastic 21st birthday.
+We wish you many deep conversations with Alexa.
 Looking forward to celebrating soon and getting the three musketeers back in action.

+-Ameya and Rohan.

 P.S.
-In case you're wondering why on earth I put this message on Github, let's just say Amazon was not chill with a 800 character message.
+In case you're wondering why on earth I put this message on Github, let's just say Amazon was not chill with a 800 character message :)